ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.2.6.
 S3 (Default Storage Service)

 Global Storage platform.
 Runs from all regions and is a public service.
 Can be accessed anywhere from the internet with an unlimited amount of users.

-This should be the default storage platform
+This should be the default storage platform.
 S3 is an object storage, not file, or block storage.
 You can't mount an S3 Bucket.

 #### 1.2.6.1.
 Objects